microsoft/FluidFramework/BREAKING.md

 ### Add fluidInvalidSchema errorType to DriverErrorType enum
 Added fluidInvalidSchema errorType in DriverErrorType enum.
 This error happens when non-fluid file was mistook as a Fluid file, and is unable to be opened.
 The innerMostErrorCode will also be "fluidInvalidSchema".
-For consumers, this needs to be handled as a separate error type, or have a separate case in order to not throw the error.
+This is not breaking change yet.
+But if clients do not add handling for this error, their existing version of applications may start receiving this error in the future, and may not handle it correctly.

 # 2.0.0